gbmhunter/blog/content/programming/signal-processing/digital-filters/_index.md

 \sin^2 \left(\frac{\omega_c N}{2}\right) - \frac{N^2}{2} \sin^2 \left( \frac{\omega_c}{2} \right) = 0
 \end{equation}</p>

-Unfortunetly, not general closed form solution for the cutoff frequency exists (i.e. there is no way to re-arrange this equation to solve for `\(\omega_c\)`).
+Unfortunately, no general closed form solution for the cutoff frequency exists (i.e. there is no way to re-arrange this equation to solve for `\(\omega_c\)`).
 However, these are two ways to get around this problem.

 1. Solve the equation numerically, e.g. use the Newton-Raphson method.
 1. Use an equation which approximates the answer (easier method, recommended approach unless you really need the accuracy!)